Primary to Secondary Transition

 It is very important that pupils feel relaxed, enthused and ready to make a positive start at Hurstmere.
 At times however, pupils will need extra support within areas of their schooling.
 A vast network of support is available to all Year 7 pupils in addition to the Head of Year including form tutors, peer mentors and specialist support staff.

-Once pupils are settled, a wide range of extra-curricular activities are available from Art, Drama and Music clubs to sporting activities in which pupils compete both locally and county-wide.
-Pupils can aspire and work towards countless rewards including Credits, Form and House Captain responsibilities and the opportunity to attend Reward Trips at the end of the year.
+Once pupils are settled, a wide range of extra-curricular activities are available from various clubs (e.g. Art, Science, Raspberry Pi) to sporting activities in which pupils compete both locally and county-wide.
+Pupils can aspire and work towards countless rewards including Class Charts, Form and House Captain responsibilities and the opportunity to attend Reward Trips at the end of the year.
 Pupils can also take pride in their school community by voicing their opinions at the Year 7 House Council.